nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rt1060/README_Wifi.md

 - 1 8801 2DS M.2 Module (rev A)
 - 1 Murata uSD-M.2 Adapter (rev B1)

-The 8801 2DS M.2 Module should be inserted into the Murata uSD-M.2 Adapter and insterted in the uSD slot J22 of MIMXRT1060-EVKB.
+The 8801 2DS M.2 Module should be inserted into the Murata uSD-M.2 Adapter and inserted in the uSD slot J22 of MIMXRT1060-EVKB.
 The Murata uSD-M.2 Adapter can be powered up using uSD pins.
 For that, set the J1 jumper of Murata uSD-M.2 to position 1-2 (towards the center of the Adapter).

 Note: as the 8801 module supports only the 2.4 GHz Wi-Fi band, it is mandatory to connect it to a Wi-Fi access point on the 2.4 GHz band.